Richard Davenport-Hines

-Richard Peter Treadwell Davenport-Hines (born 21 June 1953 in London) is a British historian and literary biographer, and a Quondam Fellow of All Souls College, Oxford.
+Richard Peter Treadwell Davenport-Hines (born 21 June 1953) is a British historian and literary biographer, and a Quondam Fellow of All Souls College, Oxford.

 Early life

 Davenport-Hines was educated at St Paul's School, London (1967–71) and Selwyn College, Cambridge (which he entered as Corfield Exhibitioner in 1972 and left in 1977 after completing a PhD thesis on the history of British armaments companies during 1918–36).
 He was a research fellow at the London School of Economics (1982–86), where he headed a research project on the globalisation of pharmaceutical companies.
 He was joint winner of the Wolfson Prize for History and Biography in 1985 and winner of the Wadsworth Prize for Business History in 1986.
 He now writes and reviews in a number of literary journals, including the Literary Review and The Times Literary Supplement.
-He is an adviser to the Oxford Dictionary of National Biography, to which (as of December 2022) he has contributed 169 biographies.
+He is an adviser to the Oxford Dictionary of National Biography, to which (as of December 2025) he has contributed 172 biographies.
 During 2016, he was visiting fellow at All Souls College, Oxford.